Ageshks/first-flutter/README.md

-first flutter app to book the bus ticket
+- first flutter app to book the bus ticket using the bus buddy